Want the secondhand scoop?

 Do tariffs apply to in-person border crossings, too?

-Why is the tariff for made-in-China goods now higher for small parcels than it is for large ones?
+Why is the tariff for made-in-China goods now higher for low-value parcels than it is for high-value parcels?

 If I ship or import this item, what will the tariff be?